unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 ... lots of output ...
 ```

 In the repackaging step, the release package is renamed so as not to confuse the two packages—one with the custom app and one without.
 With the app in the `apps_to_install` directory you can distribute this new release package to hardware vendors, developers, etc. for installation on production and test gateways.
-Simply follow the normal Gateway Engine installation instructions and the test app will be installed during the regular installation.
+Simply follow the normal GWE installation instructions and the test app will be installed during the regular installation.

 ### Command Line Install

-With Gateway Engine installed onto your gateway, you can install a custom app with the command line.
+With GWE installed onto your gateway, you can install a custom app with the command line.

 ```
 (bash) $ gwe --set-debug-level DEBUG --install-apps test_app.v1.tar.gz